Case Studies

 Pauline collaborates with BAI Consultancy from Santiago

-When this UK Company, who distributes steel, started seeing sales and receipts slowing down from their working partners in Chile I liaised and collaborated with BAI consultancy to investigate.
+When this UK Company who distributes steel started seeing sales and receipts slowing down from their working partners in Chile, I liaised and collaborated with BAI consultancy to investigate.
 Based in Santiago BAI Consultancy supports UK businesses entering markets in South America.

 Along with BAI I investigated the sales pipeline activity, the debtor management, cash receipts and overseas trade distribution and overhead costs, implementing weekly financial and operational reports for the UK company.
 BAI Consultancy supported investigations in Chile on behalf of the UK Company, at my direction, and their expertise enabled the UK company to get to the source of the problems they were encountering.